-At Hassenfeld Children's Hospital of New York, lymphoblastic lymphoma, a fast-growing type of childhood lymphoma, is frequently treated with a chemotherapy regimen similar to that given for childhood acute lymphoblastic leukemia, the most common cancer in children.
+At Hassenfeld Children’s Hospital, lymphoblastic lymphoma, a fast-growing type of childhood lymphoma, is frequently treated with a chemotherapy regimen similar to that given for childhood acute lymphoblastic leukemia, the most common cancer in children.
 This includes several phases of chemotherapy that can take two years to complete, beginning with a four-week “induction,” given by IV infusion, designed to destroy as many cancer cells as possible.
 The goal is to achieve remission, in which no cancer cells can be detected through laboratory tests.

 Sometimes high levels of lymphoma cells linger after the early phases of treatment.
 If so, additional rounds of more intense chemotherapy may be administered.
 After a child achieves remission, doctors recommend maintenance chemotherapy, given both by mouth and through an IV infusion, to help prevent the cancer from returning.

 Most children receive treatment for this type of lymphoma on an outpatient basis, usually for two years.

 Most chemotherapy medications are designed to attack cells that divide quickly, so they affect not only cancer cells but also healthy cells in the bone marrow, hair follicles, the immune system, the intestines, and the mouth.
 This can lead to side effects, which may include constipation, fatigue, flu-like symptoms, mouth sores, nausea, numbness in the hands and feet, hair loss, stomach pain, and vomiting.